-Service Dog Laws Oregon – A Deep Dive
+Welcome To Service Dog Laws Oregon – A Deep Dive

 The service dog laws Oregon state that animals and pets are not allowed in Oregon’s grocery stores, restaurants, and other food establishments.
 However, since service dogs are not pets, they’re the only exception to the law.
 Fake service dogs are not allowed.
 Service dogs are allowed in Airbnb.

 Jump to a section: